p4p3rb0at/online_test/README.rst

-Yaksh
+Codegnan
 =====

 |Build Status| |Documentation Status| |Version Status| |Coverage Status|

-To get an overview of the Yaksh interface please refer to the user documentation at `Yaksh Docs <http://codegnan.readthedocs.io>`_
+To get an overview of the Codegnan interface please refer to the user documentation at `Codegnan Docs <http://codegnan.readthedocs.io>`_

 This is a Quickstart guide to help users setup a trial instance.
-If you wish to deploy Yaksh in a production environment here is a `Production Deployment Guide <https://github.com/FOSSEE/online\_test/blob/master/README\_production.rst>`_
+If you wish to deploy Codegnan in a production environment here is a `Production Deployment Guide <https://github.com/PAPERBOAT/online\_test/blob/master/README\_production.rst>`_

 Introduction
 ============